Code-Institute-Submissions/jameskelly33-in-season-recipes/README.md

 All the images on the website were sourced from [Unsplash](https://unsplash.com/).

-The seasonal information about Irish ingredeitns was sourced from this very helpful [Bord Bia website](https://www.bordbia.ie/whats-in-season/best-in-season/calendar).
+The seasonal information about Irish ingredients was sourced from this very helpful [Bord Bia website](https://www.bordbia.ie/whats-in-season/best-in-season/calendar).

 All the recipes authored by In Season were created by James Kelly.

-Any other recipes on the site are user generated and credit is given on the Full Recipe page for each recipe.
+Any other recipes on the site are user-generated and credit is given on the Full Recipe page for each recipe.